milosolutions/mconfig/README.md

 For example usage, see main.cpp file.
 This project is fully docummented - please check doxygen docs or see the comments directly in the source file(s).

+### MMetaConfig

+This is flavor of config class that is designed for easy generation of ui for editing values of config.
+Basic editor is provided under the name MMetaConfigEditor.
+To use it in project add `CONFIG += mconfig-editors` before including mconfig.pri file.

 # License